 This shows we don’t have to lose a lot of weight to improve our blood sugar, blood pressure, and triglyceride.
 This, in turn, protects our hearts from damage.

 A review of 15 studies shows that increasing the fiber intake for up to 12 weeks helps reduce blood sugar levels in those with diabetes.
 In fact, most people don’t get the recommended daily amount of fiber.

 According to the American Diabetes Association, those with diabetes should get 14g of fiber for every 1,000 calories.

 The participants in the studies received an average of 18g of fiber a day (we can get this amount in a bowl of breakfast cereal and a few extra servings of veggies.)

 Researchers recommend choosing vegetables, fruit, and whole grains over bread, sugary treats, rolls, and other refined grain products.

 Kalyani says a 30-minute aerobic exercise five days a week can help reduce A1C in those with diabetes by 0.3-0.6%.
 This includes activities like swimming, walking, riding an exercise bike, etc.

 Having 2-3 light strength training sessions weekly will help us build muscle that uses blood glucose for fuel.
 One study showed that practicing strength training and aerobic exercise every week for almost 6 months reduced A1C in all 251 participants with diabetes by almost 1%.

 Even though the drop is small, it was big enough to lower the risk for microvascular complications related to diabetes by a significant 35%.

 We need to check our blood sugar levels according to our doctor’s recommendation.
 This can help us see how our diabetes medications affect our blood glucose levels.
 Also, to see if they cause some side effects.

 Also, we will be able to see how our exercise habits and diet are affecting our blood sugar control.
 Still, monitoring our blood sugar at home too often is also not recommendable.
 So, it’s best to consult our doctor.

-Having diabetes increases the risk for heart disease, so it’s good to keep track of the following values:
+Having diabetes increases the risk of heart disease, so it’s good to keep track of the following values: